defridge/Portfolio-2-TDEE-calculator/README.md

 - Modal Box and Button
   - Once the final submit button has been clicked and the final calculation has been run showing the new daily calorie allowance a new clickable button will appear with the wording "click here for example macros".
-  - When the user clicks this button a modal box will show on screen with an example breakdown of protein, carbs, and fats ratios that will fix into the new calorie target.
+  - When the user clicks this button a modal box will show on screen with an example breakdown of protein, carbs, and fats ratios that will fit into the new calorie target.
-  - These macros are specifc to the final calorie amount and the users weight.
+  - These macros are specific to the final calorie amount and the users weight.

 ![Modal Button](docs/readme_images/modal_button.png)